NoBlackBoxes/LastBlackBox/boxes/systems/_lessons/Visual-Studio-Code.md

-# Systems: Visual Studio Code
+# Systems : Visual Studio Code
 We will be using Visual Studio Code (VS Code) as our tool for writing programs.
 VS Code is just a simple, *but really powerful*, text editor.
 It has extensions for all sorts of useful tools (Python, Git, etc.), and for connecting to a "remote" computer (our NB3's midbrain).

 ## [Video](https://vimeo.com/1036716612)